Isiah Kiner-Falefa Preview, Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.93 team ERA ranks eighth across all MLB pitching staffs.
+- The Astros have a 3.93 team ERA that ranks eighth across all MLB pitching staffs.

-- Astros pitchers combine to allow 167 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Astros pitchers combine to rank 18th in baseball in home runs allowed (168 total, 1.2 per game).

-- His most recent appearance came on Saturday against the Detroit Tigers, when the right-hander went five innings, surrendering two earned runs while giving up four hits.
+- His most recent appearance came on Monday against the Boston Red Sox, when the righty threw four innings, surrendering four earned runs while allowing six hits.

-- The 25-year-old has put up an ERA of 4.53, with 10.3 strikeouts per nine innings, in 25 games this season.
-Opponents have a .264 batting average against him.
+- The 26-year-old has put together a 4.66 ERA and 8.2 strikeouts per nine innings in 25 games this season, while giving up a batting average of .242 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.